robetatis/study_notes_regression/README.md

  [ 0.9550376   0.10141606 -0.2786    ]]

-if columns of X are independent, are eigenvectors of X^TX always aligned with original axes of feature space (features of X)? yes, because $X^TX$ would be diagonal (off-diagonal elements are 0; no covariance), so the columns of $X^TX$ already constitute an orthonormal basis, thus the eigenvectors of $X^TX$ are perfectly aligned with the axes of feature space.

-As collinearity increases, eigenvectors become mixtures of multiple features — they “rotate” to capture shared directions of variance. eigenvectors becomes a linear combination of multiple features, with large contributions from the correlated features, i.e., those components of the eigenvectors become larger.

 , is to look at the condition number $\kappa = \lambda_{max}/\lambda_{min}$, which captures how much larger the largest eigenvalue of $X^TX$ $\lambda_{max}$ is relative to than the smallest one $\lambda_{min}$.
 Whenever there's collinearity, $X^TX$ will have small eigenvalues ($\lambda$) for the directions of small variance, i.e., the directions in $p$-dimensional space in which the dataset is missing variability.
 At the same time, there will be larger eigenvalues for the directions of larger independent variability.
 As a result, $\kappa = \lambda_{max}/\lambda_{min}$ will be large.
 I contrast, without collinearity in $X$, $\kappa$ will be small because the $\lambda_j$ will be more similar.

-The eigenvectors corresponding to these small eigenvalues show the linear combination of features $X_j$ that define those low-variance directions, and the larger components of those eigenvectors show which $X_j$ are involved in the collinearity ('collinearity' here means 'approximate collinearity'; in practice it's obvioulsy very unlikely to have perfect collinearity).

-In practice, you typically have many features, and my goal is to see which features are collinear and which are not. if I have 10 features and the eigenvector for the small eigenvalue is <0.3, 0.23, -0.17, 0.01, 0.04, 0.01, -0.02, 0.01, 0.01, 0.003>, can i safely say features 1, 2 and 3 are collinear.